 custom pieces, commissions and collaborations

-Payment is made through paypal.
-Most major credit cards are accepted and you do not need a paypal account to process your order (select "pay as a guest" on paypal page).
+Payment is made through PayPal or Stripe.
+Most major credit cards are accepted and you do not need a paypal account to process your order.
 Shipping costs and any applicable sales tax are added at time of checkout.
-If you do not want to use Paypal you can contact me to make other arrangements.
+If you do not want to use Paypal or Stripe you can contact me to make other arrangements.
 New York State residents pay sales tax.

 shipping and shop policy: